 Unless gifts are ministered out of the power of the Spirit through the fruit of the Spirit in the energy of the Spirit, in accord with the Word of God written by the Spirit, it’s just pagan racket, noise, banging gongs, clanging cymbals, blaring trumpets.
 It’s just paganism.
 All you’ve got is paganism within the walls of the church.

-Now, people, this is strong terms, aren’t they?
+Now, people, those are strong terms, aren’t they?
 Let me carry that to its logical end and I’ll close.
 The best speech of earth, the best orator, the most gifted person without love is nothing but racket.
 And we may go out to minister, if we do it in the flesh apart from the Spirit and the love that the Spirit generates, it is absolutely nothing, it means nothing, it is just paganism with Christian terminology.
-And don’t ... we can’t sit in condemnation of people in a movement we disagree with and say that they’re the ones that are pagan because I’m afraid sometimes we’re the ones that are just as pagan as we’re out there operating our gifts in the flesh too.
+And don’t – we can’t sit in condemnation of people in a movement we disagree with and say that they’re the ones that are pagan because I’m afraid sometimes we’re the ones that are just as pagan as we’re out there operating our gifts in the flesh, too.
 God help us not to do that.
-It’s simple, we back up, we walk in the Spirit, He produces fruit, out of that fruit comes the ministry of the gifts with the blessing of God.
+It’s simple.
+We back up, we walk in the Spirit, He produces fruit, out of that fruit comes the ministry of the gifts with the blessing of God.
+Well, let’s pray.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).